microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 Now that we have put in place the `state` object to store our data, the next step is centralize the updates.
 The goal is to make it easier to keep track of any changes and when they happen.

-To avoid having changes made to the `state` object it's also a good practice to consider it [*immutable*](https://en.wikipedia.org/wiki/Immutable_object), meaning that it cannot be modified at all.
+To avoid having changes made to the `state` object, it's also a good practice to consider it [*immutable*](https://en.wikipedia.org/wiki/Immutable_object), meaning that it cannot be modified at all.
 It also means that you have to create a new state object if you want to change anything in it.
 By doing this, you build a protection about potentially unwanted [side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)), and open up possibilities for new features in your app like implementing undo/redo, while also making it easier to debug.
-For example, you could log every changes made to the state and keep an history of the changes to understand the source of a bug.
+For example, you could log every change made to the state and keep a history of the changes to understand the source of a bug.

 In JavaScript, you can use [`Object.freeze()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) to create an immutable version of an object.
 If you try to make changes to an immutable object, an exception will be raised.